fiskaltrust/middleware-demo-dotnet/README.md

 ### Prerequisites
 In order to use this demo application, the following prerequisites are required:
 - *The demo application*: Either clone and run locally, or download the latest binaries from [Releases](https://github.com/fiskaltrust/middleware-de-demo-dotnet/releases)
 - *The fiskaltrust.Middleware* running on your machine, which can be configured and downloaded via the fiskaltrust.Portal ([AT](https://portal.fiskaltrust.at), [DE](https://portal.fiskaltrust.de), [FR](https://portal.fiskaltrust.fr)).
-Start it up and let it run in the background to handle your requests.
+Start it (either by running it as a service, or with the `test.cmd` file), and let it run in the background to handle your requests.
 - *Your Cashbox Id* is visible in the portal.
 It is also displayed in the startup console log of the Middleware.

-This example used the fiskaltrust.interface and the fiskaltrust.Middleware communication helper packages, which provide a convenient way to implement the middleware interface from .NET.
+This example uses the fiskaltrust.interface and the fiskaltrust.Middleware communication helper packages, which provide a convenient way to implement the middleware interface from .NET.
 These packages can be downloaded directly from [NuGet](https://www.nuget.org/profiles/fiskaltrust).

 ### Running the Demo
 The Demo app needs three startup parameters: `cashbox-id`, `url` and `market`.
 The Middleware logs out all available endpoints (i.e. the URLs) as configured in the portal on startup.